Black Clover: Manga

 On February 9, 2015, Viz Media announced that they would publish the first three chapters of the series in their Weekly Shonen Jump digital magazine as part of their "Jump Start" program in North America.
-On March 30, 2015, they announced that the series would join their weekly lineup, beginning with chapter 4 on April 6, and publishing at an accelerated rate until the chapters were current with Japan.
+On March 30, 2015, they announced that the series would join their weekly lineup, beginning with the fourth chapter on April 6, and publishing at an accelerated rate until the chapters were current with Japan.
 Plans to release the series in print were announced during their panel at New York Comic Con on October 9, 2015.
 Shueisha began to simulpublish the series in English on the app and website Manga Plus in February 2019.